bcgov/GDX-Analytics/microservices/README.md

 ## S3 to Redshift Microservice

-These micrsoservice scripts automate the migration of well formed `csv` data on S3 into Redshift.
+These microservice scripts automate the migration of well formed `csv` data on S3 into Redshift.
 The `json` configuration files specify the expected form of data.

+Logging for these services is output to stdout at the INFO level; and aggregated at the DEBUG level to the files named `./logs/<microservice_name>.log`.

 ## Project Status